Skip navigation

 Talk with your physician to make sure you are getting enough physical activity and maintaining a healthy weight, which can improve your cholesterol.
 Smoking also impacts your cholesterol.
 Exercising and quitting smoking can improve your HDL levels.

-What factors make someone at risk for bad cholesterol?
+What factors make someone at risk for high cholesterol?

 • Drinking too much alcohol